Clostridium perfringens: Toxins, Gas Gangrene, Diagnosis

 Target hemolysis (double zone hemolysis)

-On anaerobic blood agar, C. perfringens produces irregular colonies with an inner narrow zone of complete hemolysis (due to theta toxin), surrounded by a much wider zone of incomplete hemolysis (due to the alpha-toxin).
+On anaerobic blood agar, C. perfringens produces target (double-zone) hemolysis: an inner narrow zone of complete hemolysis from theta-toxin, surrounded by a wider zone of incomplete hemolysis from alpha-toxin.

 Nagler’s reaction